 Fellows seminar - Alterations in genes or their packaging leading to human diseases

 In this joint seminar relating to the life sciences, two USIAS projects will be presented.
-The three fellows who are involved in them, all three from the Institute of Genetics and Molecular and Cellular Biology (IGBMC) of the University of Strasbourg, will speak about their findings, and reflect on the implications and applications of their research.
+The three fellows who are involved in them, all from the Institute of Genetics and Molecular and Cellular Biology (IGBMC) of the University of Strasbourg, will speak about their findings, and reflect on the implications and applications of their research.

 Epigenetics and genome packaging